 Imagine if sustainable was just another word for normal.
 If all cotton grown worldwide was certified organic or grown as part of the Better Cotton Initiative.
 If all of us made decisions that were in the best interest of each other.
 If our customers and their families could look and feel good, whilst doing good.
 If every piece of clothing made ensured that people were treated with dignity and respect, and the environment was protected and eventually restored.
 As Non-Executive Chairman of C&A Retail and Chief Sustainability Officer, this is our vision for a better future in the apparel industry.

 C&A has been in business for 176 years, always aiming to make desirable, affordable clothing widely available.
 We believe everyone should be able to look and feel good every day.
 And that’s why we invest heavily in sustainability.
 It’s part of who we are.
-We have over 100 million customers, nearly 60,000 employees and over 1 million of our suppliers' workers produce our clothing.
+We have over 2 million customers per day, nearly 60,000 employees and over 1 million of our suppliers' workers produce our clothing.
 We understand the importance of our influence and the responsibility we have to use it positively.